Scandinavian Journey: Featuring Norway and Denmark

 Days 8-9 — Geiranger, Bergen

 The morning excursion on the Eagle’s Road promises abundant thrills as you ride along 11 hairpin turns through mountain passes.
 Visit a local farm for lunch and then return to Geiranger for a relaxing afternoon.
-Before dinner at your hotel tonight, enjoy a reception there to view a private vintage car collection.
-Then take a full-day journey to Bergen, crossing Geirangerfjord by a series of ferries amid some of Norway’s finest scenery.
+Enjoy a reception with an opportunity to view a private car collection before dinner at your hotel.
+The next day comprises a full-day journey to Bergen, crossing Geirangerfjord by a series of ferries amid some of Norway’s finest scenery.
 Arrive in Bergen in the evening and enjoy dinner at a local restaurant.
-(2B,L,2D)
+(2B,1L,2D)

 This morning see the highlights of Bergen – Norway’s second largest city – on a tour featuring Trolhaugen, country home of composer Edvard Grieg; the lively fish market; the colorful 14th-century Hanseatic merchants’ quarter of Bryggen, a World Heritage site; and 16th-century Bergenhus fortress.
 The afternoon is free for independent exploration.
-The next day is one of extreme beauty and diverse transportation as you travel by coach to Voss, where you’ll board the Flam Railway for a thrilling hour-long excursion through 2,000-foot deep Flam Valley, hurtling through mountainside tunnels and across the Flam River.
+The next day travel by coach to Voss, where you’ll board the Flam Railway for a thrilling hour-long excursion through 2,000-foot deep Flam Valley, hurtling through mountainside tunnels and across the Flam River.
 En route experience the grandeur of Naeroyfjord, a fjord arm of stunning Sognefjord and a World Heritage site, and the Aurland fjords in the Flam Valley.
-Continue traveling by train, coach and ferry to Lofthus on Hardangerfjord in Norway’s western fjord district.
-(2B,L,D)
+Continue by coach and ferry to Lofthus, nestled on Hardangerfjord in Norway’s western Fjord District.
+(2B,1L,1D)